Differential symmetry breaking operators. I-Genreal theory and F-method. II-Rankin-Cohen Operators for Symmetric Pairs: Introduction

-\textup{(2)} None of normal derivatives of positive order is a $G'$-intertwining operator for $Y\hookrightarrow X$ of type (1), (2) and (3). \end{thmintro} See Theorem \ref{thm:nor_der} for the precise formulation of the statement (1) .
-By using the F-method we prove that all the differential intertwining operators appearing in the setting of statement (2) are built on Jacobi polynomials in one variable.
-Namely, let $P^{\alpha,\beta}_\ell(x)$ be the Jacobi polynomial, and $C^\alpha_\ell(x)$ the Gegenbauer polynomial.
-We inflate them to polynomials of two variables by
+\textup{(2)} None of normal derivatives of positive order is a $G'$-homomorphism if the embedding $Y\hookrightarrow X$ is of type (1), (2) and (3) in Table \ref{table:intro}. \end{thmintro} See Theorem \ref{thm:nor_der} for the precise formulation of the first statement.
+For the three geometries (1), (2), and (3) in Table \ref{table:intro}, we construct explicitly all the continuous $G'$-homomorphisms which are actually holomorphic differential operators (differential symmetry breaking operators).
+For this, let $P^{\alpha,\beta}_\ell(x)$ be the Jacobi polynomial, and $\widetilde C^\alpha_\ell(x)$ the normalized Gegenbauer polynomial (see Appendix \ref{sec:A2}).
+We inflate them into polynomials of two variables by